devtino2605/Busify_Project/README.md

 ### 2. Configure your database

-- Tạo database MySQL hoặc PostgreSQL, cập nhật thông tin kết nối trong `src/main/resources/application.properties`.
+- Create a MySQL or PostgreSQL database, then update the connection information in `src/main/resources/application.properties`.

 ### 3. Install dependencies